SOTETO/heureka/readme.md

 Follow the upcoming steps to create your development environment:

 1. `bash ./heureka`
-2. `dev new` to enter the development environment of the CLI
+2. `new` to enter the development environment of the CLI
 3. Start your application using all required ports except the ports used in `dev.yml` (heureka uses ports 80, 443, 9000 and 4222 by default).
 4. Edit the placeholder upstream `new` in `.docker-conf/mode_dev/nginx/pool2.upstream` and add more required upstreams (the ports at the localhost used by your application).
 5. Use the new / updated upstreams in `.docker-conf/mode_dev/nginx/location.pool` by introducing new pathes or editing the plaeholder path `/new`.